RisingStack/trace-nodejs/README.md

 In case you want to use your Logstash, you have to add the connection informations.

 You can specify these informations two ways.
-Either using a config file, which should be present at the project root, or via environment variables.
-Currently we try to read a config file and if there are `TRACE_APP_NAME` and/or `TRACE_REPORTER_TYPE` with `TRACE_REPORTER_CONFIG` env, we override the configuration accordingly.
+Either using a config file, or via environment variables.
+Currently we look for the config file at the project root by default, which you can override with an absolute path in the `TRACE_CONFIG_PATH` environment variable.
+We try to read the config file and if there are `TRACE_APP_NAME` and/or `TRACE_REPORTER_TYPE` with `TRACE_REPORTER_CONFIG` env, we override the configuration accordingly.

 An example for the `trace.config.js` config file using the Trace servers: